mazipan/mazipan.space/src/content/how-we-built-our-own-web-metric-monitoring-dashboard/index.md

 ## Alternatives

 You might don't need to develop your monitoring dashboard like us.

-You can see some alternatives tools we found already cover a basic requirement for web metric monitoring.
+You can see some alternatives tools we found to cover a basic requirement.

 - [Sitespeed.io](https://www.sitespeed.io/)